uarizona-fnsv/bootstrap/docs/usage/migrating.md

 - uared -> accent
 - no more `light-*` colors. `light-river` is now `coolgray`, and `light-sand` is now `warmgray`
+- no more mesa or cactus (replaced by leaf)
 - no more warning validation
 -